Serhioromano/vscode-gitflow/README.md

 ## Known Issues

+1. If you name your branches folders with capital letters like `Feature` instead of `feature` will not work.
+Bug in `git-flow` extension of git CLI command.
-1. When VS Code open windows directory while on remote WSL, sometimes might cause problems.
+2. When VS Code open windows directory while on remote WSL, sometimes might cause problems.
 But who is gonna do that, right?

-2. When authentication is not configured, commands that make `push` to remote commands may fail. (see: [How to setup](#how-to-setup))
+3. When authentication is not configured, commands that make `push` to remote commands may fail. (see: [How to setup](#how-to-setup))

 ## How to use